 Exploring Judaism with Rabbi Helen Plotkin

-Join Rabbi Helen Plotkin for a lively discussion on diverse topics in Judaism.
-Her sessions are held twice a month on Thursday afternoons.
-Notices are typically posted on RJCFLASH, or you may email her directly at firstname.lastname@example.org to receive a link to the Zoom meetings.
+Rabbi Helen Plotkin’s class is on break for the summer.
+This lively discussion on diverse topics in Judaism is held twice a month on Thursday afternoons.
+You may contact her at firstname.lastname@example.org.

 Rabbi Helen is the founding director of Mekom Torah, a pioneering Jewish learning project in the Philadelphia area and also the co-founder of the Swarthmore College Center for the Study of Classical Jewish Texts, also known as the Beit Midrash.
 She is a popular teacher at Philadelphia-area schools, temples and retirement communities.